YARP extensions

 Anti-forgery protection

-You can either add the anti-forgery protection to all YARP routes by adding the AsBffApiEndpoint extension:
+You can add the anti-forgery protection to all YARP routes by calling the AsBffApiEndpoint extension method:

 endpoints.MapReverseProxy()